-These financial statements represent only the CEF activities of WatersEdge.
+These consolidated financial statements (financial statements) represent only the activities of the CEF of WatersEdge which includes the consolidating activities of WEBH.
 The Consolidated Financial Statements of WatersEdge must be reviewed to obtain a full understanding of all WatersEdge activities.